-There are several brilliant problem-solving methodologies that help the students and project managers to come up with the desired solution.
-Among all the others, one tool that focuses on systematic analysis and clarity is the fishbone diagram, also known as the cause-and-effect diagram and Ishikawa diagram.
+Brilliant problem-solving methodologies help the students and project managers to come up with the desired solution.
+Among all, one tool that focuses on systematic analysis and clarity is the fishbone diagram, also known as the cause-and-effect diagram and Ishikawa diagram.

 The fishbone diagram for problem-solving distinctively resembles a fish's spine where the head is identified as the problem statement; the spine is where we put the problem into different categories, and the skeleton is where we mention the causes and the sub-causes of the given problem statement.